-Becoming a host employer for SWL is a great opportunity for you to:
+Becoming a host employer or involving yourself in school activities is a great opportunity for you to:

 - participate in the education, career development and training of young people in your community